 Algol, FORTRAN, LISP, COBOL, BASIC

-For instance, a rectangle might be modelled in a program as
+For instance, a rectangle might be modeled in a program as

 Rather than storing these numbers at random in memory, in